Munhata

-Munhata (Horvat Minha or Khirbet Munhata) is an archaeological site 11 km south of Lake Tiberias, Israel on the north bank and near the outlet of Nahal Tavor (Tabor Stream) on a terrace 215 m below sea level.
+Munhata (Horvat Minha or Khirbet Munhata) is an archaeological site 11 km south of Sea of Galilee, Israel on the north bank and near the outlet of Nahal Tavor (Tabor Stream) on a terrace 215 m below sea level.

 Excavations

 The area of 2000 m2 in the Jordan Valley was first excavated in 1962 by Jean Perrot.
 The deposits on site were 3 m deep and divided up into six distinct layers of occupation.
-These have been divided into PPNB aceramic during levels six to three, with later Neolithic and Chalcolithic, Yarmukian and Wadi Rabah cultures in levels two and one.
+These have been divided into PPNB aceramic during levels six to three, with later Neolithic and Early Chalcolithic (Yarmukian and Wadi Rabah) cultures in levels two and one.